ThePhotoCodeGrapher/webfast/README.md

 ## Contributing

 We welcome contributions from the community.
-If you'd like to contribute to WebFS, please follow our [contribution guidelines](CONTRIBUTING.md).
+If you'd like to contribute to WebFast!, please follow our [contribution guidelines](CONTRIBUTING.md).

 ## Modules

 ### Generator Module

-The `generator` module is an object-based component of WebFS that allows you to extend the functionality based on your specific requirements.
+The `generator` module is an object-based component of WebFast! that allows you to extend the functionality based on your specific requirements.
 This module will be automatically executed, taking into account its dependencies.

 #### Dependencies